Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-A long-debated question is whether the quenching process becomes more severe at higher values of the magnetic Reynolds number $\Rm$ \citep{KulsrudAnderson1992,CattaneoVainshtein1991,VainshteinCattaneo1992, GruzinovDiamond1994,GruzinovDiamond1995,GruzinovDiamond1996,Ossendrijver+2001,TobiasCattaneo2013}.
-In the ``dynamical quenching" (DQ) formalism, gradients of $\bar{\bmB}$ are required for it to grow, and the dynamo quenching is controlled by the conservation of magnetic helicity \citep{Pouquet+1976,Kleeorin+1982,BlackmanField2000,BlackmanField2002,Blackman2003, Brandenburg+2008}.
-In this formalism, significant growth of the mean magnetic field occurs during an $\Rm$-independent regime, after which $\Rm$-dependent saturation occurs.
-In the nearly saturated stage, the field strength can reach super-equipartition values, but only on a resistively long time scale \citep{BlackmanField2002,BrandenburgSarson2002,CandelaresiBrandenburg2013}.
-Although resistive time scales are appropriate for planets, the very large $\Rm$ in most astrophysical flows render the resistive growth time scale too long for stellar and galactic contexts.
-This in turn raises the important question of how strong the field gets before $\Rm$ dominates the evolution.
+A long-debated question is whether the quenching becomes more severe at higher magnetic Reynolds numbers $\Rm$ \citep{KulsrudAnderson1992,CattaneoVainshtein1991,VainshteinCattaneo1992, GruzinovDiamond1994,GruzinovDiamond1995,GruzinovDiamond1996,Ossendrijver+2001,TobiasCattaneo2013}.
+In the ``dynamical quenching" (DQ) formalism, gradients of $\abra{\bmB}$ are required for it to grow, and the dynamo quenching is controlled by the conservation of magnetic helicity \citep{Pouquet+1976,Kleeorin+1982,BlackmanField2000,BlackmanField2002,Blackman2003, Brandenburg+2008}.
+In this formalism, significant growth of $\abra{\bmB}$ occurs during an $\Rm$-independent regime, after which $\Rm$-dependent saturation occurs.
+The field strength can reach super-equipartition values, but only on a resistively long time scale \citep{BlackmanField2002,BrandenburgSarson2002,CandelaresiBrandenburg2013}.
+Although resistive time scales are appropriate for planets, large $\Rm$ renders the resistive growth time scale too long for many stellar and galactic contexts.
+This raises the question of how strong $\abra{\bmB}$ gets before $\Rm$ dominates the evolution.

-A substantial $\Rm$-independent regime has not yet been concretely identified in previous numerical simulations.
-Hence, given the uncertainty of the $\Rm$-dependence in the kinematic phase and the impractically long time scale for the fully saturated phase, it is a puzzle how astrophysical flows obtain appreciable field strengths from helical dynamo actions.
-Solutions to this problem include having helicity fluxes \citep[e.g.,][]{VishniacCho2001,SubramanianBrandenburg2004,HubbardBrandenburg2012,Rincon2021,GopalakrishnanSubramanian2022} and using anisotropic forcing \citep{Bhat2022}.
-See Ref. \cite{BrandenburgSubramanian2005} for a comprehensive review, and also Refs. \cite{Brandenburg2018,Hughes2018,Rincon2019,BrandenburgNtormousi2022} for reviews.
+A substantial $\Rm$-independent regime has not yet been definitively identified in simulations.
+This, and the often impractically long time scale for the fully saturated phase, make it challenging to understand the origin of large-scale fields in astrophysical flows from helical dynamo.
+Solutions to this problem include helicity fluxes \citep[e.g.,][]{BlackmanField2000,VishniacCho2001,SubramanianBrandenburg2004,HubbardBrandenburg2012,Rincon2021,GopalakrishnanSubramanian2022} and anisotropic forcing \citep{Bhat2022}.
+See Ref. \cite{BrandenburgSubramanian2005} for a comprehensive review, and also Refs. \cite{Brandenburg2018,Hughes2018,Rincon2019,BrandenburgNtormousi2022}.